izcm/dmrkt-demo/README.md

 Coffee break? ☕

+> [!NOTE]
+> At one stage the pipeline may appear to freeze — it hasn't.
+>
-> ⚠️ At a specific stage the pipeline might appear to freeze — it hasn't.
-The demo nft-collection doesn't support batch mint, so 500 tokens = 500 transactions.
-Expect a ~90 second pause mid-run.
+> The demo NFT collection does not support batch minting, so minting 500 NFTs requires 500 separate transactions.
+Expect roughly a 90 second pause mid-run.

 ### Connect as a demo participant